What is a proctectomy?

 before the procedure if you have concerns.

-Before a proctectomy, you will need a complete evaluation by your medical team.
-This
+Before a proctectomy, you will need a complete evaluation by your healthcare team.

-is done to stage your cancer and plan your surgery.
-This may include special X-rays,
+This is done to stage your cancer and plan your surgery.
+This may include special

-blood tests, and an EKG.
+X-rays, blood tests, and an ECG.
 You may have a colonoscopy.
-This is a procedure to look inside
+This is a procedure to

-your colon and rectum.
-It is done with a flexible, lighted scope and a tiny video
+look inside your colon and rectum.
+It is done with a flexible, lighted scope and a

 Here is what to expect before surgery: